-Most of the global supply of artemisinin, the key raw material in production of artemisinin-based combination therapies (ACTs) (the WHO's recommended treatment for uncomplicated malaria), and injectable artesunate (the WHO's preferred treatment for severe malaria) is derived from agricultural sources (roughly 25% of artemisinin demand could be met by the current capacity for semi-synthetic production), and this vegetal product requires a 12 to 14-month cycle from initial planting of the crop to production and shipping of an ACT.
+Most of the global supply of artemisinin, the key raw material in production of artemisinin-based combination therapies (ACTs) (the WHO's recommended treatment for uncomplicated malaria), and injectable artesunate (the WHO's preferred treatment for severe malaria) is derived from agricultural sources.
+This vegetal product requires a 12 to 14-month cycle from initial planting of the crop to production and shipping of an ACT.
+Semi-synthetic artemisinin production has a shorter lead-time, but current total global capacity for synthesis of the semi-synthetic product is equivalent to only 25% of global artemisinin demand.
 Volatility in the artemisinin market has led to concerns over possible ACT supply tightening, resulting in significant risk for market participants and patients whose lives depend on ready access to these medicines.

 In order to address these issues, the forecasting consortium was established to provide global malaria treatment and RDT forecasts, to identify and assess the uncertainties, and to provide better information to policy makers and market participants on potential shifts in these markets.
-The consortium's forecasts (The forecast methods have been published separately and can be found here:

-http://unitaid.org/images/marketdynamics/publications/Global malaria diagnostic and artemisi nin treatment commodities demand forecast forecasting methodology.pdf) project the impact of different trends on the market for malaria commodities at three levels, based on analysis of data from multiple sources including incidence of malaria-like fevers, surveys of treatmentseeking behavior, market data on product imports and sales, surveys of treatment penetration in private and public channels, and country-level procurement trends:
+The forecast methods have been published separately and can be found here: http://unitaid.org/images/marketdynamics/publications/Global_malaria_diagnostic_and_artemisis_nin_treatment_commodities_demand_forecast_forecasting_methodology.pdf).
+The consortium's forecasts project the impact of different trends on the market for malaria commodities at three levels, based on analysis of data from multiple sources including incidence of malaria-like fevers, surveys of treatment-seeking behavior, market data on product imports and sales, surveys of treatment penetration in private and public channels, and country-level procurement trends.